Unity-Technologies/ml-agents/docs/Installation-Windows.md

 # Installing ML-Agents for Windows

 ML-Agents supports Windows 10.
-While it might be possible to run ML-Agents using other versions of Windows, we only test Windows 10.
-(We also do not test running Windows on a VM like Bootcamp or Parallels).
+While it might be possible to run ML-Agents using other versions of Windows, it has not been tested on other versions.
+Furthermore, ML-Agents has not been tested on a Windows VM such as Bootcamp or Parallels.

 To use ML-Agents, you install Python and the required Python packages as outlined below.
 This guide also covers how set up GPU-based training (for advanced users).
 GPU-based training is not required for the v0.3 release of ML-Agents.
 However, training on a GPU might be required by future versions and features.